josh-marasigan/WelcomeKit/README.md

 pod 'SnapKit'
 ```

-Finally, `cd` to the current project directory (make sure you are in the same directory as the Podfile) :
+Finally, `cd` to the current project directory (make sure you are in the same directory as the Podfile) and run:

-Run:
 `pod install`

-## How Does It Work?:
+## How Does It Work?

 Internally, each 'page' in `WKPageContentView` is a UIViewController subclass named `WKPageView`.